Springfield Armory Saint Victor Review [Updated] Additional Testing

 Models and Variations of the Springfield Saint

 The Saint comes in a black anodized color, with other color options in Cerakote like OD Green and FDE.
-The variants of the rifles can get quite extensive, there 5.56, .308, and 9mm caliber versions of the rifle.
-Most of the general options can be had in a low capacity or compliant configuration.
-There are both sixteen and twenty inch barrel options, and even an SBR 11.5 inch version of the rifle.
+The variants of the rifles can get quite extensive, there are 5.56, .308, and 9mm caliber versions of the rifle.
+Most of the general options can be had in a low-capacity or compliant configuration.
+There are both sixteen and twenty-inch barrel options, and even an SBR 11.5-inch version of the rifle.

-They offer their base ‘Saint’ and and upgraded ‘Saint Victor’ series.
+They offer their base ‘Saint’ and an upgraded ‘Saint Victor’ series.
 They also have a more upgraded ‘Saint Edge’ lineup with billet uppers and lowers, ambidextrous upgrades, upgraded charging handle, and match trigger.

 Springfield also offers a very unique Saint with their Accurized Tactical Chassis, designed for maximum precision.